Always Awakening: The Continuing Playful Exploration of

 is a form of suffering itself and is not what I'm referring to here.

-This kind of effort is not based in seeking; it is simply
+This kind of effort is not based in seeking; it is simply a clarifying of

 embrace desire even as we do self-inquiry.

-Yes, that's right, I'm suggesting we go the other
+Yes, that's right, I'm suggesting we go the other direction and

-(illusions and all) AND consciously dis-identifying with our limited
+(illusions and all) AND consciously dis-identifying with our limited selves

 both ends of the paradox.